SDK for JavaScript Reference Guide

 - Only one token refresh call can be active at a time.

 - If the POST /token/refresh response is unsuccessful because the user has opted out, or because the refresh token has expired, this suspends the background auto-refresh process.
-To use EUID-based targeted advertising again, you must obtain the email from the consumer.
+To use EUID-based targeted advertising again, you must obtain the email or phone number from the consumer.
 In all other cases, auto-refresh attempts continue in the background.

 - All callback functions provided using the Array Push Pattern are invoked in the following cases: